itsmeberwyn/itsmeberwyn/README.md

 Software Engineer
 ------------------------

-A full-stack developer student.
-Passionate about using technology to build innovative and user-friendly applications, and I am always looking for ways to improve my skills and stay up-to-date with the latest developments in the field.
+A Software Engineer driven by curiosity and creativity, passionate about crafting innovative, user-friendly applications while continuously sharpening my skills and staying ahead in the ever-evolving world of technology.

 *   🌍  I'm based in Philippines
 *   🖥️  See my portfolio at [Itsmeberwyn](https://www.itsmeberwyn.tech/)